DiegelD/CarNd-Traffic-Sign-Classifier-LeNet-5/README.md

 For the Preprocessing are three methods are used.
 1) Augmentations help the model generalize better and prevent overfitting on training data.
 Since, signs can be present in various orientations in a picture, augmentation the training dataset should dramatically improve model performance.(See chapter 1.2 for more  information, who its used in this project)

 2) The normalization substitute the brightness effect of the image.
-It scales the intensities within [0,1] or [-1,1] to prevent early saturation of non-linear activation function output (eg. sigmoid or relu).
-Otherwise the same image with different brightness could get another detection.
-Also, it increases the learning seed through less variance in the images and reduced possible learning features.
+It resembles a normal distribution (zero mean and unitary variance) It scales the intensities within [0,1] or [-1,1] to prevent early saturation of non-linear activation function output (eg. sigmoid or relu) assuring that all input data is in the same rage.
+Also, it increases the learning seed because the distribution of the activations is not constantly changing.
+(Preventing the known internal covariance shift)

 3) Shuffling the data helps to avoid overfitting by giving in the specific time period much weight to the specific neuron at letting other weights and neurons getting worse by not activating the in time on class is learned.